Lady in Red (ghost): United Kingdom and Ireland

 A Red Lady is said to walk around the Church of St Nicholas in Pluckley, England since the 12th century.

 Leap Castle is claimed to be haunted by a Red Lady who is holding a dagger.
 It is reported she committed suicide after being captured and raped.

 On the historic site of Greenbank House in Glasgow, Scotland, a Lady in Red is said to haunt the garden with the phantom of a large dog.

 Asia

 In Malacca, a Lady in Red has been reported on the ninth floor of the nine-storey apartments in Little India, Malacca.
 The area is known for jumpers.

-In Thailand, there is a story of a Lady in Red that is believed to be a spirit who drowned in the Bang Pakong River.
-Witnesses claim to see her while driving their cars across the bridge of the Bang Pakong River at night.
+In Thailand, there is a story of a Lady in Red, believed to be the spirit of a woman who drowned in the Bang Pakong River.
+Witnesses have reported seeing her while driving across the Bang Pakong River Bridge at night.

 In popular culture

 Korean drama series The Ghost Detective is named for a Lady in Red that accompanies the main character in solving crimes.

 In Kat Shepherd's children's book, a Lady in Red haunts a theater in The Twilight Curse.

-In the film Crimson Peak, there are Red Lady ghosts but their red color comes from being buried in red clay vats.
+In the film Crimson Peak, Allerdale Hall is haunted by Red Lady ghosts whose red color comes from being buried in red clay vats.
+They are all explained as having been married by its owner Thomas Sharpe, brought to the manor, and murdered by Thomas's elder incestuous sister Lucille.
+They exist to warn Thomas's fourth wife Edith of her eventual fate.